keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - New users have *NO* permissions when their accounts are first created.
 This is a secure way of delegating access as permissions must be intentionally granted.

-- When joining the AWS ecosystem for the first time, new users are supplied an access key ID and a secret access key ID.
+- When joining the AWS ecosystem for the first time, new users are supplied an access key ID and a secret access key ID when you grant them programmatic access.
 These are created just once specifically for the new user to join, so if they are lost simply generate a new pair of access key IDs and secret access key IDs.
+Access keys are only used for the AWS CLI and SDK so you cannot use them to access the console.

 - When creating your AWS account, you may have an existing identity provider internal to your company that offers Single Sign On (SSO).
 If this is the case, it is useful, efficient, and entirely possible to reuse your existing identities on AWS.
 To do this, you let an IAM role be assumed by one of the Active Directories as the IAM ID Federation feature allows an external service the ability to assume an IAM role.